dermow/TraXile/README.md

 ### I ran two maps of the same area - and TraXile counted them as one map?
 This could happen if you are running the same map multiple time in a row, and randomly two maps in a row gets the same server instance.
 In that case TraXile has no chance to seperate this maps automatically.
 There is an ingame chat command "trax::split" you could use to solve this (if it is very important for you).

+### Why isn´t that a web based appliation?
+Because TraXile permanently reads you Client.txt logfile - thats much easier with a desktop application.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->